 What part of the EIR experience do you feel provided the greatest value to Benson and the CIYOTA team?

 I think that’s the main benefit they got from me, that I really listened and really cared, and I realized that if I just ticked the boxes of what I had agreed to do upfront they were not going to be able to be successful.
-There was an enormous trust and deep relationship that built very quickly, so I know that they were ok when I pushed back.
-It turned into this whole virtuous cycle.
+There was an enormous trust and deep relationship that built very quickly.
 In the past they have worked with NGOs that come in with a set ideas of what they are going to do.
 They appreciated my more consultative approach, focused on their longer-term success.

 Have you felt any changes in the way you act in your professional life as a result of this experience, and what lessons are you bringing back to Western Union?

 I changed not just as an executive, but as a person.I’m pretty international; I’m somebody that has perspective and that is not naturally stressed.
 But this experience with Benson and the CIYOTA team gave me a new level of perspective and of what really matters.
 Not just in life from an existential perspective; These guys have nothing, CIYOTA has nothing, and they make miracles out of it.
 But then if we talk about the youth and the kids that they support- that’s just extraordinary.
 I came back home to my husband and I told him ‘babe- the ROI on our children is so low!’
 These kids in Uganda don’t have electricity, don’t have water, barely have schools.
 And yet they are fighting, struggling tooth and nail to get an education, to try and get a scholarship, to make their dreams come true.
 They have such beautiful and noble ambitions.
 They never talk about ‘I want to do this because of me’ they say ‘I want to do this because of us.’